 Xerafy is a pioneer in RFID for surgical tracking and traceability, bringing to market several innovations that enable advanced identification and automation capabilities.

 In addition to a complete range of field-proven RFID tags available off-the-shelf, Xerafy offers Custom RFID Tags services, covering everything from a personalization service bureau to custom-design engineering capabilities.

 The cost of manual instrument tracking was a primary driver for Charité-Universitätsmedizin Berlin, recognized as Germany’s best hospital.
-The time and cost of tracking 300,000 surgical instruments was growing at an unsustainable rate.
+The time and cost of tracking 300,000 surgical instruments were growing at an unsustainable rate.
 In order to properly service and document instrument lifecycles, the hospital needed a technology that could bypass the identification and reading limitation inherent in contaminated instruments, while ensuring seamless tracking operations in the Central Sterile Supply department both before and during sterilization.